SECURITIES PURCHASE AGREEMENT

 VIKING ENERGY GROUP, INC. (COMPANY)

-Securities Purchase Agreement – Viking – February, 2020
+Securities Purchase Agreement – Viking-Camber – July, 2021

 SECURITIES PURCHASE AGREEMENT

-THIS SECURITIES PURCHASE AGREEMENT (the “Agreement”) is made as of June 25, 2020, by and between VIKING ENERGY GROUP, INC., a Nevada corporation, (the “Company”), and CAMBER ENERGY, INC., a Nevada corporation, (the “Purchaser”).
+THIS SECURITIES PURCHASE AGREEMENT (the “Agreement”) is entered into effective as of July 29, 2021, by and among VIKING ENERGY GROUP, INC., a Nevada corporation, (“Viking”), and CAMBER ENERGY, INC., a Nevada corporation, (“Camber”).

-The Purchaser wishes to purchase, and the Company wishes to sell, upon the terms and conditions stated in this Agreement, the number of Units (including fractions of a Unit) and for the price set forth on the signature page hereto.
+Camber wishes to purchase, and Viking wishes to sell, upon the terms and conditions stated in this Agreement, common shares of Viking to facilitate the Acquisitions and for other working capital purposes.

-The Company and the Purchaser are executing and delivering this Agreement in reliance upon the exemption from securities registration afforded by Section 4(a)(2) of the Securities Act of 1933, as amended (the “Securities Act”), and Rule 506(c) of Regulation D (“Regulation D”) as promulgated by the United States Securities and Exchange Commission under the Securities Act.
+Viking and Camber are executing and delivering this Agreement in reliance upon the exemption from securities registration afforded by Section 4(a)(2) of the Securities Act of 1933, as amended (the “Securities Act”), and Rule 506(b) of Regulation D (“Regulation D”) as promulgated by the United States Securities and Exchange Commission under the Securities Act.

-NOW, THEREFORE, IN CONSIDERATION of the mutual covenants contained in this Agreement, and for other good and valuable consideration, the receipt and adequacy of which are hereby acknowledged, the Company and the Purchaser hereby agree as follows:
+NOW, THEREFORE, IN CONSIDERATION of the mutual covenants contained in this Agreement, and for other good and valuable consideration, the receipt and adequacy of which are hereby acknowledged, Viking and Camber hereby agree as follows:

 1.1 Defined Terms.
 In addition to terms defined elsewhere in this Agreement or in any Supplement, Amendment or Exhibit hereto, when used herein, the following terms shall have the following meanings: